7 Jun 2024

 • Porcelain products like Dekton and Florim are widely used, the textures and sophisticated patterns replicating natural granites and marbles.
 These products can be used for both indoor and outdoor as they are UV stable.

 • Engineered stone is still popular, although granite has made a comeback, Granite, marbles and quartzites are used where a client wants something with drama, they are hugely popular due to their unique patterning.
-Timber 2.JPG
+Timber 2

 Are people using their kitchens differently these days?